-It is not just prudishness that is fueling aversion.
+Not just prudishness is fueling aversion.
 Monthly breast self-examinations (BSE) are on the decline.
 Some ladies leave it to their gynecologists.
 Others may poke around a bit during October in response to all the pink ribbons.
-Many may just be interested in the annual pink fashions.
+Many are just interested in the annual feminine fashions.
 It has been said among the medical community that women who are taught to examine their breasts tend to do it badly or not at all.

 A New Awareness

-Medical professionals have tried to motivate with statistics.
+Medical ob-gyn professionals have tried to motivate by citing statistics.
 Forty percent of women with breast cancer find their own lump or breast change.
 Doctors highlight advantages of a woman becoming intimately familiar with her own benign bumps and bulges—and to focus on any new ones as a form of breast self-awareness (BSA).

-The dichotomy of assuming, ‘They may be trying to kill me’ prevents some women from performing anything more than a cursory inspection of breasts that are generally esteemed for their form and function than health indicators.
+The dichotomy of assuming, ‘They may be trying to kill me’ prevents some women from performing anything more than a cursory inspection of breasts, which are generally esteemed for their form and function than health indicators.

 Up to 94 percent of American women are aware of the breast self-examination procedure and its stated benefits.
 Dr. Elisa Port, Chief of Breast Surgery at Mount Sinai School of Medicine in New York City, says that one of the problems with the monthly BSE is that “many women say they don’t feel like they know what they’re doing.”
 Dr. Deborah Axelrod recommends “feeling your breasts every 2 or 3 months, mainly to get to know what’s ‘normal’ for you.”